xfcced/nilo-demo/README.md

 wt.luchang.xyz   -> your VPS public IP
 ```

-Open these ports in the VPS firewall and cloud security group:
+Open these ports on the VPS firewall and cloud security group:

 ```text
 TCP 80